TrickyFatCat/TrickyEntityResources/README.md

 # TrickyEntityResources

-A collection of game objects which help to quickly implement health, mana, stamina, overheat etc.
+A collection of game objects and components which help to quickly implement health, mana, stamina, overheat etc.

 ## Installation